edhenry/tools/ansible_tools/iperf-benchmark/README.md

 ### Host definition

+The play currently supports the ability to use a "jump host" (bastion host) in order to execute these tests against a deployment.
+The `ssh_ips` group that is defined within the hosts file is where this can be defined.
+If no jump host is required, feel free to let the management of the jobs run in-line with the tests themselves.
+Though it is advised to utilize a management network of sorts as to not impact the execution of the playbook.

 Within the `hosts` file in this directory there are two groups defined, `iperf_servers` and `iperf_clients`, the naming of these groups is meant to stay in line with the typical iperf nomenclature.